 Benton Harbor is a somewhat small city located in the state of Michigan.
 With a population of 9,976 people and 12 constituent neighborhoods, Benton Harbor is the 116th largest community in Michigan.
 Benton Harbor has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Benton Harbor is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Benton Harbor isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Benton Harbor are a mix of both white- and blue-collar jobs.
 Overall, Benton Harbor is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Benton Harbor who work in sales jobs (13.75%), healthcare suport services (10.07%), and office and administrative support (9.47%).
+There are especially a lot of people living in Benton Harbor who work in sales jobs (15.55%), office and administrative support (9.96%), and personal care services (8.76%).

 Benton Harbor is a somewhat ethnically-diverse city.
 The people who call Benton Harbor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Benton Harbor residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Benton Harbor include English, Dutch, Irish, and French Canadian.
+Important ancestries of people in Benton Harbor include English, African, European, and Irish.

 The most common language spoken in Benton Harbor is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and French.